 After the Wars of Religion, an uneasy truce prevails in the form of a political compromise: Henri IV’s Edict of Nantes.
-Religious tolerance and freedom of speech do not yet exist, and, Cyrano is brave to have even the Sun-being express unorthodox views.
+However, religious tolerance and freedom of speech do not yet exist; Cyrano is brave to have even the Sun-being express unorthodox views.

 Some of the radical ideas are outright parody of religious doctrine:

-Although the Sun-being makes an eloquent appeal to learning about nature from nature, his argument parodies the a priori reasoning of medieval theologians.
-He admits it is not based on empirical data.
-Even Proverbs 6:6-8 (“Go to the ant, thou sluggard; consider her ways, and be wise”) enjoins learning from observation.
+Although the Sun-being makes an eloquent appeal to learning about nature from nature, his argument parodies the a priori reasoning of medieval theologians; he admits it is not based on empirical data.
+In contrast, Proverbs 6:6-8 (“Go to the ant, thou sluggard; consider her ways, and be wise”) enjoins learning from observation.